obazl/dev_obazl/quickstart.md

 # quickstart

 **IMPORTANT** The first version of OBazl used `ocamlfind` to drive builds.
-These instructions are for the latest version (branch `nocamlfind`) of OBazl and related repos, which do not use `ocamlfind`.
+These instructions are for the version 2 of OBazl and related repos, which do not use `ocamlfind`.

 See [Developing OCaml software with OBazl](https://obazl.github.io/docs_obazl/ug/development.html) for more information on getting started.